Formulary

 2. Femoston Conti is less androgenic.

-3. Femoston products are included for patients experiencing progestogenic side effects with the first line agents.
+3. Femoston products are included for patients experiencing troublesome progestogenic side effects with first line options.

 Sequential Combined Preparations (Cyclical HRT)